hojjang98/sales-forecasting_smallbiz/notebooks/EDA/README.md

-# 📊 EDA – Industry-Level Sales Trends (2024, Seoul)
+# 📊 EDA – Sales Patterns by Industry & Neighborhood (2024, Seoul)

-This notebook explores quarterly sales patterns across various service industries in Seoul, using public business data from 2024.
-The goal of this EDA is to uncover **macro-level trends** that inform downstream sales prediction models.
+This notebook explores sales patterns across **different service industries and neighborhoods (행정동)** in Seoul, using public business data from 2024.
+The main goal is to uncover **revenue trends by location and industry** — insights that will guide downstream **sales prediction models**.

 ---

 ## 📌 Objectives

-- Identify the **highest-grossing industries** per quarter
-- Visualize **seasonal patterns** and industry trends over time
+- Analyze sales distributions across **industry types**
+- Identify **high-performing districts** for specific industries
-- Pinpoint **top 5 industries** in each quarter based on total sales
+- Explore **seasonal and regional variations** in sales
-- Lay the groundwork for more localized analysis (e.g., by district)
+- Build an intuitive understanding of what drives local sales differences

 ---